JohnTranQUT/IFN660_T5E/README.md

-#IFN660-T5E GitHub Repository
+# IFN660-T5E GitHub Repository

-##Message
+## Message
 Merging Branches, Please do not modify your scanner code.
 Merged branches will be deleted.
-If you want to modify your scanner files, please pull the master repository, create branch base on master repository, modify your code, merge to your master, and push to GitHub.
+If you want to modify your scanner files, please pull the master repository, create branch based on master repository, modify your code, merge to your master, and push to GitHub.
+For one-token-every-member scanner repository, it has been moved to one-token-scanner

+## Status
+Merging
 - [ ] Alfred
 - [ ] Ray
 - [ ] Michael